 WHAT IS A GLINT AND GLARE REPORT AND WHAT IS IT USED FOR?

-Glint and glare report
+Glint and

 A glint and glare report is used in the planning process to clarify in advance whether complaints about unacceptable sunlight reflections may arise later after the installation has been erected.
 Since subsequent anti-glare measures can be very expensive and usually lead to yield losses due to shading, it is advisable to exclude such risks already in the planning phase.